Everything’s better wrapped in bacon.

 • Garlic.
 Fresh garlic is key here!
 Try not to substitute garlic powder for the garlic cloves.

 Wash the stalks.
-Then trim off the ends of the spears either using a knife or by snapping them off with your fingers.
+Then trim the ends of the spears, either with a knife or by snapping them off with your fingers.

-Alternatively, you can snap the ends of the asparagus off with your hands.
+Alternatively, you can snap the ends of the asparagus off by hand.
 A gentle bend near where the white and green meet should be enough to break the stalk.

 Line a baking sheet with foil and set a wire rack on top.
-A large-rimmed pan will ensure the bacon grease does not spill into the oven.
+A large-rimmed pan will prevent bacon grease from spilling into the oven.

 Arrange the bacon in a single layer on the wire rack and cook in a 400°F oven for 12-16 minutes.
 You want the bacon to be a little more than halfway done when you pull it out.